badal-io/airflow2-local-ci-cd/README.md

   - Add variables that contain secrets and API keys: `variables\docker-env-secrets` file, the file is added to the gitignore process.

-  - If there is a custom Airflow configuration file ready, uncomment the line in Dockerfile in order to includ it in the image: `COPY airflow.cfg ${AIRFLOW_HOME}/airflow.cfg`.
+  - If there is a custom Airflow configuration file ready, uncomment the line in Dockerfile in order to include it in the image: `COPY airflow.cfg ${AIRFLOW_HOME}/airflow.cfg`.

   - Optionally add the <ins>send_email.py</ins> dag to the `.airflowignore` file as this dag is only for the CI/CD part (to avoid warnings and errors during unit tests).